MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 To troubleshoot this problem, complete the following steps:

-1. Check the event log to ensure that the root cause is the custom management pack:
+1. Check the event log to ensure that the root cause is the custom management pack by following these steps:

     1. On data warehouse management server, open the Operations Manager event log.